 - Each casino may offer in-person betting and a single online betting site / mobile app

 - Each casino may contract with a third-party provider to manage its retail and online betting operations

 - Casinos may offer wagers on professional, collegiate and Olympic sports events

 - Esports betting is prohibited on events that are not sanctioned by a sports governing body

 In addition to mobile sportsbooks, casinos located in Black Hawk, Central City and Cripple Creek that acquire sports betting licenses may also construct retail sportsbooks to accept wagers in person.

-With reasonable licensing fees and a 10% tax rate, most casinos in Colorado will likely move to open retail sportsbooks.
+With reasonable licensing fees and a 10% tax rate, most casinos in Colorado have found it financially viable to launch retail sportsbooks.
 Sportsbooks that are fully approved were given the go-ahead to begin accepting wagers after May 1st, 2020 and numerous locations have opened since.